-Annual changes in groundwater in storage were also calculated for the four management areas (Table 17).
-The North Bench management area showed the greatest variation in the change in storage as this management area is influenced by climate and recharge from runoff from the surrounding San Bernardino Mountains, Yucaipa Hills and Crafton Hills.
+Annual changes in groundwater in storage were also calculated for the four management areas (Table 18).
+The North Bench management area showed the greatest variation in the change in storage as this management area is influenced by climate, artificial recharge from the Oak Glen and Wilson Creek spreading basins, and recharge from runoff from the surrounding San Bernardino Mountains, Yucaipa Hills and Crafton Hills.
 The lower management areas, Western Heights and San Timoteo, showed less variation as these management areas are at lower elevations with flatter hydraulic gradients.
-Figure 14 shows the spatial distribution of the changes in storage for the 2022 WY in the Subbasin.
+Figure 15 shows the spatial distribution of the changes in groundwater in storage for each management area in the 2024 WY.